 The net financial position shown in the cash flow statement represents total liquid funds as reported in the consolidated cash flow statement.

-The financial liabilities existing in the Group are a bank loan for financing a commercial property for own use and short-term liabilities arising from accounts payable.
+The financial liabilities existing in the Group consist of a loan to refinance investments and to make further investments, liabilities from leases and current trade payables.
 The significant financial assets of the Group consist of cash and cash equivalents and accounts receivable.
-The book value of these positions, represents the maximum default risk and totals TEUR 2,068 (previous year: TEUR 3,479).
+The book value of these positions, represents the maximum default risk and totals TEUR 3,775 (previous year: TEUR 2,068).
 Business relationships are established with creditworthy contracting parties (counter-parties) only.
 In order to evaluate the creditworthiness of counter-parties (above all, large customers), the Group relies on available financial information and on its own internal trading records.
 The Group holds trade receivables against a number of customers from a wide range of industries and regions.
 Credit assessments regarding the financial strength of the receivables are constantly performed.
 The typical terms of payment granted (with no discounts or deductions) are 30 days.
 With respect to all trade receivables, which were overdue by more than 45 days as of the balance sheet date and involve a default risk, bad debt allowances were created.